MackHalliday/Udemy-Modern-React-Course/README.md

    `button onClick={handleClick} />`
 5. Make sure you pass using valid event name to child
 6. Make sure pass event in as reference.
 Example `handleClick` NOT `handleClick()`

+## State

+- Data that change as the user interacts with out app
+- When this data changes, React will update content on the screen
+- This is the one-and-only way we change content

+## Using state in app

+1. Assign state a top of component function with useState function
+2. Give a value to the useState function.
+This is the DEFAULT value.
+3. Use the state in some way in our component.
+Use setter function.
+4. When user does something, update the piece of state.
+Causes "rerender".